johnalison/obsidian-notes/Journal/10 October 2024 Thursday.md

 # [[Run-3 4b skims]]
 - [x] Add event selection
 - [x] Test
-- [ ] Submit
+- [x] Submit
 - Error from AK8 jet calibration..
 Pinged AE.. fixed
 - Waiting on updated pt calibration and nTag jet selection... have it.
 - submitting BPix on 331
 - submitting preBPix on

-# HH4b Chat
+# HH4b Chat Jaco
+- not much, discussion of new jet calbiration

 # Chat with Sudhir
+- at CMU for NSF AI event

 Signed the mortgage forms
 [[5391 Financing]]

 # mH constraints
+- implementing algebra with Anikets test vectors
+- All solutions imaginary!

 # HGC
-My concern is the cost of transfer tape for all of production which is about 5000 modules of $15 or so which gives $75K
+"My concern is the cost of transfer tape for all of production which is about 5000 modules of $15 or so which gives $75K" Lower with

 # bbWW Meeting